 Follow the Orgasmic Guy rule of experimentation: Try everything at least twice.
 You won’t be disappointed with this conversation.

-Sex manuals and DVDs promising that — “You’ll learn the techniques to give your partner the most mind-blowing orgasm ever!” or even more crazy… “You’ll satisfy her with your rock-hard manhood every single night!”
+Sex manuals and DVDs promise that — “You’ll learn the techniques to give your partner the most mind-blowing orgasm ever!” or even more crazy… “You’ll satisfy her with your rock-hard manhood every single night!”
 Ridiculous pressure?
 I think so.
-These expression seemingly hot and sexy are nothing but a set-up for disappointment and feelings of failure.
+This expression seemingly hot and sexy is nothing but a set-up for disappointment and feelings of failure.

 You only fail at sex when you fail to do it.

 This honest conversation sets aside sexual expectation and performance in favor of a sexual relationship of exploration, adventure, fun, and light-heartedness.
 Throw the burdens off yourself and your lover and enjoy sex rather than corner yourself with it.
 Whatever happens, keep at it.